•

 Bryant Literary Review

-The Bryant Literary Review is an international journal of poetry, fiction, and creative nonfiction housed in the English and Cultural Studies Department at Bryant University in Smithfield, RI.
+The Bryant Literary Review is an international journal of poetry, fiction, and creative nonfiction housed in the History, Literature, and the Arts Department at Bryant University in Smithfield, RI.
 Since our first issue in 2000, we have published original and thought-provoking creative work from a wide array of established authors and emerging voices.
 We see our purpose to be the cultivation of an active and growing connection between the Bryant University campus community and the larger literary culture.

 Editor's Note